 There are ways around these, they work for some cases and not for others.
 Reflective surfaces can be dulled with matting/dulling spray or baby powder.
 Scanning moving objects requires lots and lots of cameras all synced and shooting at the same instant (very expensive).
 There is nothing you can do about hair though.
 When scanning people usually a hairnet is used and the hair is then added manually in post-processing (a complex and expensive process).

-On this blog post we will focus on scanning objects (as opposed to environments, which are harder).
+This blog post will focus on scanning objects (as opposed to environments, which are harder).
 The key to a good scan is shooting good photos.
 You will need a good camera, DSLR works best but I’ve also had great results with a high-end smartphone.

 When shooting pictures for scanning, your goals are a bit different than “normal” photography.
-Some are the same, and some are not.
 Lets go over what makes a good set of pictures for photogrammetry:

 - Lots of pictures.
 At least 150 and up to 400.